cmu-phil/tetrad-manual-rtd/docs/data.formats.md

   (the lower triangle will be used).
 - Backward compatibility with the current format will be preserved.

-This feature is not yet available, but is under active development.
+This feature is not yet available but is in development.

 ---